muhamedalhageen/markdown-cheatsheet/README.md

 <a name="code" />

 ## Code
-You can cerate both inline and full block code snippets.
+You can create both inline and full block code snippets.
 You can also define programming language you were using in your snippet.
 All by using backticks.

 ```
     I created `.env` file at the root.